How To Fix Uneven Hairline

 Hair Transplant

-If you have an uneven hairline due to permanent hair loss, one way to fix it is to get a hair transplant.
+If you have an uneven hairline due to permanent hair loss, one way to fix it is to get hairline reconstruction.
 The surgeon will draw a new hairline for you to see before the surgery, take follicles from the back and sides of the scalp during the surgery and fix your hairline.
 To ensure natural-looking results, the surgeon will take the density and angling of follicles into consideration.

 Concluding Remarks